ShowcaseMePortfolioist/portfolio-documentation/docs/portfolio.md

 ## Project Page

-The project page consist of five section.
+The project page consists of five sections.

 ### Hero

-This page contains the titles, subtitles, image and docs.
+This section contains titles, subtitles, images, and documents.

 **_Code Example_**